-In 1863, Abraham Lincoln, decleared the last Thursdayof November to be a National Day of Thanksgiving.
+In 1863, Abraham Lincoln, declared the last Thursday of November to be a National Day of Thanksgiving.

 November is the eleventh month of the year in the Gregorian Calendar and one of four Gregorian months with the length of 30 days.

-The Latin translation of "novem" is nine, for it was originally the ninth month on the Roman calander.
+The Latin translation of “novem” is nine, for it was originally the ninth month on the Roman calendar.

 November begins on the same day of the week as March every year and also February except in leap years

 In Finnish, November is called marraskuu, meaning “month of the dead”